 20. Elbphilharmonie

-The interior includes a spectacular concert hall, a hotel, a public plaza, restaurants, 45 luxury apartments and a huge viewing platform with a 360-degree panoramic view of the city and the harbor.
-Itâs free to gain entry to the main foyer and to walk around the building for views of the city.
+The interior boasts a spectacular concert hall, a hotel, a public plaza, restaurants, 45 luxury apartments, and a large viewing platform offering 360-degree panoramic views of the city and harbor.

 Directions